 Here is the final product- just use a spoon or your fingers to scoop a bit out, rub over your hands and wash!
-You can follow up with a hand lotion or skip that because the soap is moisturizing.
 Please note the scrub will need a quick stir before each use as the contents can separate as pictured above.
 I prefer to use a smaller size jar to make this so I don’t need to stir.
 If you are packaging this in a large jar as a gift, I would suggest taping a little wooden spoon to the side with Washi or tying it on with ribbon.

 I hope you will consider following me on Pinterest for more fun projects.

 Here are some other things you might like: